 Most people would say that it is easy to take landscape photographs because you don’t need to pose a subject, as you do with portrait photography.
 You can choose whatever angle you want to create your image.
 And you know your subject is always available to you.
 However, many photographers believe that landscape photography can be quite difficult because you need a very keen eye to make an ordinary scene quite extraordinary.
 Planning and a lot of hard work can go into getting an extraordinary landscape image.
 You may have to brave the elements, walk over rough terrain or cover quite a distance on foot, get up early or stay late to get just the light you want, or even keep coming back because the weather makes the shot you want impossible.

 Tools For Landscape Photography

-A tripod is a must-have for landscapes.
-A tripod allows you to stop down your lens to get adequate depth of field.
+A tripod is a must-have for many landscapes.
+A tripod allows you to stop down your lens to get an adequate depth of field.
 Your shutter speeds can increase significantly when you stop down your lens to f11-f22.
 Most photographers will tell you that it is very difficult to get sharp photos handheld at shutter speeds slower than 1/60 sec.
-If you want shutter speeds faster than that will the aperture stopped down your only other option would be to increase your ISO setting.
+If you want shutter speeds faster than that with the aperture stopped down, your only other option would be to increase your ISO setting.
 This can introduce noise into the final image you don’t want to have to fix in post.
 Instead, buy a light composite tripod and carry it with you.